-The UltraFocus 8000 look good and give off a high-end vibe that is esthetically pleasing.
+The Polk Audio UltraFocus 8000 look good and give off a high-end vibe that is esthetically pleasing.
 The all-black design is accentuated by the silver finish of the metal frame and subtle branding.
 The headband and earcups have a unique design that looks good but might not be for everyone.
 They are also a little on the bulky side but luckily are stylish enough to wear in public.

-The Ultra Focus 8000 are comfortable.
+The Polk Audio Ultra Focus 8000 are comfortable.
 The soft, well-padded earcups and headband don't apply too much pressure on the head, even if they are a little heavy.
 The circular and confusing left and right earcup orientation may take a little time to get used to but is nothing to be worried about.

-The button layout on the Ultrafocus 8000 was inconsistent.
+The button layout on the Polk Audio Ultrafocus 8000 was inconsistent.
 Some of the buttons responded by just clicking on the icon but the others required a firm press of the outer-rim.
 Therefore, the outer-rim is the default control mechanism, which is a very narrow band that's difficult to operate with large fingers or gloves.
 They are functional but not the most efficient or comfortable to use.

-The UltraFocus 8000 are on the larger side for over ear headphones.
+Similarly to the DT 770, the Polk Audio UltraFocus 8000 are on the larger side for over ear headphones.
 The have large earcups that lay flat to take up less space making these headphones somewhat portable.
 Unfortunately, they don't fold up into a more compact format and will occupy a decent amount of space in a backpack.
 They won't comfortably fit in a handbag and are far too big to fit in a pocket, even larger jacket pockets.

-Build quality for the Ultra Focus 8000 is good but not great.
+Build quality for the Polk Audio Ultra Focus 8000 is good but not great.
 Good materials were used for the build, which is noticeable with the plush, padded ear cups, the padded and stylish headband and the metal frame that connects the joints.
 Unfortunately, they just don't feel as solid as higher-end models, the aforementioned metal frame being thin and a little creaky when extended.

 Poor isolation performance overall.
-The passive isolation performance, is average and typical.
+The passive isolation performance is average and typical.
 It starts at around 400Hz and reaches -30dB at around 3KHz.
 The active noise-cancellation doesn't add much.
 It gently starts at 50Hz and reaches -18dB at 700Hz.

 Excellent leakage performance.
 These headphones are performing on-par with in-ear headphones.

-The UltraFocus 8000 can last up to 47 hours of continuous playtime at average volumes.
+The Polk Audio UltraFocus 8000 can last up to 47 hours of continuous playtime at average volumes.
 This means you won't have to change the triple AAA batteries throughout the day, which is great for long flights or road trips.
 Unfortunately, they do not have any battery saving features like an auto-off timer and can't be used passively to continue playing audio when the battery is completely drained.